 Every bit of the Airtrek at the front is truly Mitsubishi.
 It wears the latest iteration of the brand’s Dynamic Shield front design concept.
-The X-shaped mammoth grille, the beefy-looking, high-mounted, split headlamps, and the high, flattish hood give it the familiar masculine style we have seen on ICE models like the Mitsubishi Triton and Pajero Sport.
-However, the grille in this case is a closed panel, and the headlamps have a higher level of sophistication.
+The X-shaped mammoth grille, the beefy-looking, high-mounted, split headlamps, and the high, flattish hood give it the masculine character we have seen on ICE models like the Mitsubishi Triton and Pajero Sport.
+However, the grille in this case is a closed panel, and the headlamps have a level of sophistication.

-On the sides, the beltline remains straight almost till the end, and the roofline is also simple, giving the Airtrek a tough SUV design.
-Flush door handles compliment the smooth surfacing on the door panels, although chunky mirrors and fender flares remind again it’s a classically styled Mitsubishi SUV.
+On the sides, the beltline remains straight almost till the end, and the roofline is simple, giving the Airtrek a tough SUV look.
+Flush door handles complement the smooth surfacing on the door panels, although chunky mirrors and fender flares remind again it’s a classically styled Mitsubishi SUV.
 At the rear, the Airtrek sports T-shaped horizontal rear lights.
 The back glass is quite raked, but the tailgate doesn’t look as unconventional as the Eclipse Cross.
 The matte metallic finish on the lower bumper accentuates the rugged yet bold design of the compact SUV.
 On the top, flush-fitting roof bars and a shark fin antenna add to the style.

 The minimalist interior looks a lot modern than global Mitusbishi models, with the exception of the 2022 Mitsubishi Outlander, because that’s where the theme comes from.
 It has a similar horizontal dashboard in a sleek build, along with slim air vents.
 The bridge-type center console mimics the styling of luxury cars and houses a rotary gear selector, a park button, the electric parking brake, and what looks like a compact storage space.

 Featured Image Source: Mitsubishi